Black Bean Soup

 Variations and Substitutions

-- Vegetarian: swap chicken base for vegetable broth or Vegetarian No Chicken Base for a completely plant-based version.
+- Vegetarian: Swap chicken base for vegetable broth or Vegetarian No Chicken Base.

-- Turn up the heat: Like it spicier?
-Add an extra jalapeño, a pinch of cayenne, or a dash of your favorite hot sauce.
+- Turn up the heat: Add an extra jalapeño, a pinch of cayenne, or a dash of hot sauce.

 Would you like to save this recipe?